Constance Prince Maurice

 Prince Maurice offers a fully furnished library with a rich collection of literature to enjoy, as well as excellent business and meeting facilities fully equipped with IT services.
 Within the hotel grounds there are several duty-free boutiques ranging from jewelry to beach accessories and clothes.
 The spa facilities are the perfect place for total relaxation, and offers an extensive range of beauty and body treatments in the state of the art wellness concept "U Spa".
 It also provides a sauna, plunge pool and steam bath and access to the gym and yoga for the ultimate indulgent experience.

 There are four dining options at Constance Prince Maurice.
 L'Archipel serves sophisticated Mauritian-influenced gourmet cuisine.
 Le Barachois is a floating restaurant providing an intimate dining experience with a focus on seafood.
 For a more informal atmosphere you can head to the Beach Deck restaurant for lunch.
 Asian serves delicious Japanese, Thai, Chinese and Indian food with a sushi bar and focus on Asian tapas-style dishes.

 Within Prince Maurice, there are a wide variety of activities on offer, including many types of motorized and non-motorized water sports, snorkeling trips, glass bottom boat excursions, and access to bicycles and two floodlit tennis courts.
-In association with Constance Belle Mare Plage hotel, guests may use the two 18-hole golf courses, located just five minutes drive away with a free shuttle service provided between 7am and 7pm.
+In association with Constance Belle Mare Plage hotel, guests may use the two 18-hole golf courses (green fees apply), located just five minutes drive away with a free shuttle service provided between 7am and 7pm.

 There are several activities that are offered by Prince Maurice at an additional cost such as the catamaran cruise and lessons in tennis, windsurfing, waterskiing, kitesurfing and scuba diving (both PADI and CMAS).